BookOps-CAT/naxos-reconcile/README.md

     - URLs that are unavailable in US due to copyright restrictions
     - URLs that could not be checked
     - URLs with unknown status
+2) Records without matches in WorldCat are written to a .csv ending with `no_oclc_record.csv`.
+3) Records without live URLs are written to a .csv ending with `problem_urls.csv`